 The LRC gained nation-wide notariety when a not-so-favorable article about the situation was written in the

 March/April 2006 edition of the "Mother Jones" news magazine.
 Eventually, the Security Agency

 stopped using the LRC for training; the whole scenario eventually diffused into oblivion.

-Carolina, Virginia, Orlando, FL; some terrorist realated and some not.
-If you are a Massachusetts' resident, you have been
+Carolina, Virginia, Orlando and Parkland, FL; some are terrorist related and some not (metally deranged).
+If you are a Massachusetts'

-targeted by the Massachusetts' Attorney General, Maura Healey, restricting your right to own and possess firearms
+resident, you are targeted by the Massachusetts' Attorney General, Maura Healey, to restrict your rights to own and possess firearms

-defined by her as "assault weapons and their clones".
-The LRC strongly urges its members to resist those who attempt
+defined by her as "assault weapons and the so-called AR-clones".
+The LRC strongly urges its members to resist those who

 the United States' Constitution and our God-given right to live as free men.

 → Ensure that you help preserve and fight for our 2nd Amendment rights!